XIAOLUHOU/SCA-measurements-and-analysis----Experimental-results-for-textbook/README.md

 ## SNR, TVLA and DPA
 Section 4.2 focuses on SNR computations and TVLA.
 Section 4.3 illustrates differential power analysis.
 Four datasets are used for those two sections.
-Each of the datasets contains the power consumption measurements for one round of PRESENT encryption, surrounded by NOP operations
+Each of the datasets contains the power consumption measurements for one round of PRESENT encryption, surrounded by NOP operations.
-- _fixed_dataset_1_ contains 5000 traces with a fixed round key _FEDCBA0123456789_ and a fixed plaintext _ABCDEF1234567890_.
+- _fixed_dataset_1_ contains 5,000 traces with a fixed round key _FEDCBA0123456789_ and a fixed plaintext _ABCDEF1234567890_.
-- _fixed_datset_2_ contains 5000 traces with a fixed round key _FEDCBA0123456789_ and a fixed plaintext _84216BA484216BA4_.
+- _fixed_datset_2_ contains 5,000 traces with a fixed round key _FEDCBA0123456789_ and a fixed plaintext _84216BA484216BA4_.
-- _random_dataset_ contains 5000 traces with a fixed round key _FEDCBA0123456789_ and a random plaintext for each trace.
+- _random_pt_dataset_ contains 5,000 traces with a fixed round key _FEDCBA0123456789_ and a random plaintext for each trace.
 The plaintext values are recorded in the file _plaintexts.txt_.
 In particular, the plaintext corresponding to _trace_0.text_ is _eee53883c44a3899_, where the 0th nibble is _9_.
-- _random_pt_dataset_ contains 10000 traces with a random round key and a random plaintext for each trace.
-The plaintext and round key values are recorded in the files _plaintexts.txt_ and _keys.text_ respectively.
+- _random_dataset_ contains 10,000 traces with a random round key and a random plaintext for each trace.
+The plaintext and round key values are recorded in the files _plaintexts.txt_ and _keys.txt_ respectively.

+## SCA on masked PRESENT implementation
+Section 4.5.2.3 presents Boolean masking for PRESENT as well as attacks on the implementation.
+Four datasets are used for the analysis.
+They are similar to the datasets for unprotected PRESENT implementations.
+Each of the datasets contains the power consumption measurements for one round of masked PRESENT encryption, surrounded by NOP operations
+- _masked_fixed_dataset_A_ contains 100 traces with a fixed round key _FEDCBA0123456789_ and a fixed plaintext _ABCDEF1234567890_.
+- _masked_fixed_dataset_B_ contains 100 traces with a fixed round key _FEDCBA0123456789_ and a fixed plaintext _84216BA484216BA4_.
+- _masked_random_plaintext_dataset_ contains 20,000 traces with a fixed round key _FEDCBA0123456789_ and a random plaintext for each trace.
+The plaintext values are recorded in the file _plaintext.txt_
+- _masked_random_dataset_ contains 10,000 traces with a random round key and a random plaintext for each trace.
+The plaintext and round key values are recorded in the files _plaintext.txt_ and _keys.txt_ respectively.

 ## SCA on RSA
 Section 4.4.2 presents DPA attacks on RSA implementations.